About Bill & Melinda Gates Foundation

-You don't have to be one of the world's richest men or know one to make a difference with your charitable gifts -- but it helps.
-Established by the chairman of Microsoft Corporation and his wife, the Bill & Melinda Gates Foundation works in developing countries to improve health and reduce poverty, and in the US to support education and libraries nationwide and children and families in the Pacific Northwest.
-With an endowment of about $33.5 billion, the foundation is the largest in the US, distributing more than $26 billion in total grants since 1994.
+Established by the co-founder of tech giant Microsoft Corporation and his wife, the Bill & Melinda Gates Foundation works in developing countries to improve health and reduce poverty, and in the US to support education nationwide and children and families in the Pacific Northwest.
+With an endowment of about $50 billion, the foundation is the largest in the US, distributing more than $45 billion in total grants since 1994.
 Investor Warren Buffett plans to give the Bill & Melinda Gates Foundation about $30 billion worth of Berkshire Hathaway stock in installments.